VCU Students report Stress as the #1 issue affecting their academic performance.The Well's health survey, Spring 2016

-Having difficulty coping with stress in your life?
-Drop by The Well on Mondays at noon starting 8/28 for our Mindful Monday Meditations to learn and practice relaxation and stress/anxiety management.
+Having difficulty coping with stressors in your life?
+Drop by The Well (815 South Cathedral Place) for Mindful Mondays or Thoughtful Thursdays at noon for our brief meditations to learn and practice relaxation and stress/anxiety management.
 All students are welcome.

 We all experience stress in our lives.
 Often, stress can be a good thing.
 It is our body's way of giving us the energy and resources we need to get through an event (like a test or a new experience).
 It can be difficult just balancing all of the responsibilities of being a student, not to mention the various stressors we each encounter on a daily basis.